Retr0Kr0dy/supa-irc/README.md

-# supa-irc
-dis is a supa irc
+# NOT WORKING FOR NOW